Opentrons/Protocols/protocols/00f7b1_part7/README.md

 ## Categories
-* Broad Category
+* NGS Library Prep
-	* Specific Category
+	*  NEBNext Ultra II Directional RNA Library Prep Kit for Illumina

 ## Description
-This protocol does stuff!
+This protocol adds the necessary reagents for the second cDNA strand synthesis in the  NEBNext Ultra II Directional RNA Library Prep Kit for Illumina.

 ### Modules